seeralans/noty-vt/areas/nssde.typ

   $
 ]

-The consequence of @lem-slow-var-x becomes more apparent when we choose any mesoscopic scale $delta(epsilon)$ satisfying @eq-delta-scale, e.g.
+The consequence of @thm-slow-var becomes more apparent when we choose any mesoscopic scale $delta(epsilon)$ satisfying @eq-delta-scale, e.g.
 $delta(epsilon) = epsilon^beta$, for some $beta>0$ and then letting $epsilon ->
 0$.
 The bound in @eq-slow-var-x ensures that for any fixed $gamma$,